Glass Wine Corks - What Will They Think of Next

 Have You Come Across A Glass Wine Cork Lately?

-I'm interested to know how many of you have see this new type of wine closure and what wines are you finding it on.
+I'm interested to know how many of you have seen this new type of wine closure and what wines you find it on.
 Please let me know in the comments section.

 Linda F. W.